 Salary Negotiations – base/OTE ratios & the perils of being overpaid

-Here are the tell tale signs that you are dealing with opposite type – the immature negotiator – and when you see these signs you need to seriously question the decision making and long term viability of the firm in question….
+Here are the telltale signs that you are dealing with the opposite type – the immature negotiator – and when you see these signs you need to seriously question the decision making and long term viability of the firm in question….

 • A big bump up in salary – 20% or beyond with no negotiation leverage on your part – no competing offers or not being priced seriously below market.